-Clamp S.214 in particular, is a composite material produced by cladding and folding of a hypoeutectoid steel and a low carbon iron alloy, which has very similar metallurgical characteristics compared to the original ancient clamps.
+Clamp S.214, in particular, is a composite material produced by the cladding and folding of a hypoeutectoid steel and a low-carbon iron alloy, which has very similar metallurgical characteristics to the original ancient clamps.

-Clamp S.214 exhibits higher thermodynamic tendency towards corrosion, when immersed in a synthetic electrolyte simulating atmospheric pollutants.
-This particular clamp, when submitted to potentiodynamic electrochemical tests undergoes more severe corrosion compared to the plain iron clamp and to low C-steel clamp with Cr addition.
-These findings are associated to the clamp's higher carbon content and to its more complex metallurgical structure and explain its corrosion state after its removal from the monument.
+Clamp S.214 exhibits a higher thermodynamic tendency towards corrosion when immersed in a synthetic electrolyte simulating atmospheric pollutants.
+This particular clamp, when submitted to potentiodynamic electrochemical tests, undergoes more severe corrosion compared to the plain iron clamp and to a low-C steel clamp with added Cr.
+These findings are associated with the clamp's higher carbon content and to its more complex metallurgical structure, which explains its corrosion state after its removal from the monument.

-The Finite Element Analysis simulations elucidated the differences induced by different materials and their state of conservation to the response of the system during an earthquake.
-Two are the main conclusions that should be highlighted:
+The finite element analysis simulations elucidated the differences induced by different materials and their state of conservation in relation to the response of the system during an earthquake.
+The main conclusions that should be highlighted are as follows:

-- The use of lead metal as embedding material reduces the fraction of the system maximum stresses that pass on as maximum stresses to the marble.
-The larger values of maximum stresses calculated should significantly decrease if the physical model took into consideration the voids that would be created during the moulding of molten lead.
+- The use of lead as an embedding material reduces the fraction of the system maximum stress that is passed on as a maximum stress to the marble.
+The larger values of maximum stress calculated should significantly decrease if the physical model takes into consideration the voids that would be created during the moulding of molten lead.

-- The intrinsic stresses that develop due to the formation of corrosion products, drastically change the response of the system so that an otherwise harmless stimulus could lead to fracture of the marble blocks, even for small thickness of corrosion products.
+- The intrinsic stresses that develop due to the formation of corrosion products drastically change the response of the system so that an otherwise harmless stimulus could lead to the fracture of the marble blocks, even for small thicknesses of corrosion product.

-In general, this work demonstrates that it is possible to predict possible local damage taking into account a detailed report of the nature and conservation status of the materials.
-Finite elements analysis can be performed on discretized CADs for unit cells, representative of specific existing parts of a monument, taking into consideration the physical dimensions, the materials and their state of conservation or pathology as well as existent intrinsic stresses either due to corrosion or gravitational forces.
-Utilizing as stimulus the acceleration forces, predicted by structural models for specific parts of the monument, combined with the appropriate boundary conditions, we can predict the mechanical response through FEA modelling.
-This can be a valuable tool for tailored intervention in parts of the monument that require specific attention.
+In general, this work demonstrates that it is possible to predict potential local damage with detailed information on the nature and conservation status of the materials.
+Finite element analysis can be performed on discretised CADs for unit cells, representative of specific existing parts of a monument, taking into consideration the physical dimensions, the materials and their state of conservation or pathology as well as existing intrinsic stresses, either due to corrosion or gravitational forces.
+Utilising as a stimulus the acceleration forces, as predicted by structural models for specific parts of the monument and combined with the appropriate boundary conditions, we can predict the mechanical response through finite element analysis modelling.
+This can be a valuable tool for tailored intervention for parts of the monument that require specific attention.

 Authors CONTRIBUTION statement

-Z. Vangelatos designed the discretized CAD of the system, performed the finite elements analysis in ANSYS and interpreted the results according to the static theory of beams.
-M. Delagrammatikas designed the physical models and correlated the simulation and linear regression analysis results to them, did most of the bibliographic research, and performed part of the experimental work.
-O. Papadoloulou designed the electrochemical testing, did the related bibliographic research and performed most of the experimental work.
-C. Titakis did bibliographic research on the anticipated corrosion products properties and performed part of the experimental work.
-Prof. P. Vassiliou had the original idea for this work, advised in every step of the design of physical models and provided guidance to the interpretation of the results.
+Z. Vangelatos designed the discretised CAD of the system, performed the finite element analysis in ANSYS and interpreted the results according to the static theory of beams.
+M. Delagrammatikas designed the physical models and correlated the simulation and linear regression analysis results, undertook most of the bibliographic research and performed part of the experimental work.
+O. Papadoloulou designed the electrochemical testing, conducted the related bibliographic research and performed most of the experimental work.
+C. Titakis carried out bibliographic research on the anticipated corrosion-product properties and performed part of the experimental work.
+Prof. P. Vassiliou had the original idea for this work, advised on every step of the design of the physical models and provided guidance on the interpretation of the results.

 Acknowledgement